nre-learning/nrelabs-curriculum/lessons/lesson-30/stage3/guide.md

-# Working with SaltStack
+# Working with Salt
-## Part 3 - Executing Junos commands in Salt Stack
+## Part 3 - Executing Junos commands in Salt

 Let's explore the environment by executing some rpc's and cli commands on the Junos Proxy Minion.